davideger/blog/microbenchmarks/heartbreak.md

 Like data science?

-Consider a career at [Google](https://careers.google.com/), we're always looking for good talent.
+Consider a career at [Google](https://careers.google.com/) (my employer) or [Anyscale](https://jobs.lever.co/anyscale) (makers of Ray), two companies that love top notch engineers and data scientists and are always looking for good talent.